-ETA created its series of podcasts as instruction guides to help you identify and use labor market and workforce statistics.
+ETA created its series of podcasts as instruction guides to help you identify and use labor market information (LMI) and workforce statistics.
 The presentations' transcripts are written simply, and presume no previous subject matter or statistical knowledge.

 They should prove helpful for a broad variety of audiences and purposes, including grant applications, targeting growing industries and occupations, pinpointing labor market hardship, state and regional planning, and assessing program effectiveness.